Al-Faisal College: Campbelltown

 The Campbelltown campus started operating under Al-Faisal College management in 2013, previously being operated by Iqra Grammar School since 2006.
 The campus went through a revamp under Al-Faisal College and hence has expanded its facilities to include a multipurpose hall, a library and multiple computer and scientific labs.

 Liverpool

-Al-Faisal College opened its doors to their third campus in Minto, Liverpool in 2015.
-The campus has seen rapid growth since its opening, with a four-stage plan to accommodate students from K–12.
-Currently, the campus only operates from K-11 and is expecting its first HSC examinations to take place for its first graduating cohort in 2022.
+Al-Faisal College opened its doors to their third campus in Minto.
+Currently, the campus operates from K-12.

 In 2020, Al-Faisal College announced their master plan for their Liverpool campus, which includes extending the existing campus and also creating another site for the school across the existing one, at 80 Gurner Avenue.
 This plan will create new facilities such as multipurpose halls, new play fields, extended library, new classrooms among other expansion projects.
 The plan will cater for over 5500 students and 200 staff and will cost more than $300 million to construct.
 The master plan is said to go hand in hand with the overall transformation of the Liverpool area, which is slowly becoming a CBD in Western Sydney.